 John McFarland, National Vice President of News, Content and Editorial, has overseen editorial processes at the American Heart Association since 2010.
 Previously, he was an editor and reporter at The Associated Press and an editor at The Dallas Morning News.
 He holds a journalism degree from the University of North Texas.

-Dina Rogers, Senior Editorial and Content Manager, leads the AHA's editorial team.
+Dina Rogers, National Director, Writing and Editorial, leads the AHA's editorial team.
 Before joining the AHA in 2007, she was employee communications and publications manager for Horizon Health Corporation, and managing editor at M. Lee Smith Publishers.
 She graduated with a bachelor's degree in writing, literature & publishing from Emerson College in Boston.

 Roger Campbell, Senior Editor and Writer, has worked for the AHA since 1990.
 Previously, he was a reporter for the Los Angeles Times, The Dallas Morning News, Fort Worth Star-Telegram and The Associated Press.
 Campbell graduated from the University of Texas at Austin with a degree in journalism and holds a master's degree in biblical studies from Dallas Theological Seminary.

 Gloria Catha, Senior Content and Editorial Manager, develops patient content and custom content.
 Since joining the American Heart Association in 1996, she has spent most of her career managing patient education and consumer health content development for magazines, brochures and websites.
 She holds a business degree from the University of Texas at Dallas.

 Karen Patterson, Writer and Editor, has covered medical science and health care for The Dallas Morning News, NurseWeek, and CURE and Heal magazines.
 Previously, she focused on cancer research at the University of Texas Southwestern Medical Center.
 She holds a bachelor's degree in communications and a master's in liberal arts from Southern Methodist University.